jond01/pycon-il-23/slides.md

   in addition to package and dependency management.
 - Its development has begun this year by [Flask's author](https://lucumr.pocoo.org/).
 - Cross platform, built in Rust (<logos-rust /> for <logos-python />).

 ---

+# Take Aways from the Talk

+- `pyproject.toml` is here to stay
+- The modern build frontends provide much more than a package -> `.whl` solution - they let you also manage dependencies
+- Best to choose the proper tool for you and stick with it

+---
 layout: center